cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The server output of this stage is a record corresponding to the client's registration that it stores in a credential file alongside other client registrations as needed.

-Registration is the only part in OPAQUE that requires a server-authenticated and confidential channel, either physical, out-of-band, PKI-based, etc.

 The registration flow is shown below: